-Bluetooth 5 is finally here and Samsung is leading the way by baking it into the Galaxy S8 range.
-You probably have questions.
+Bluetooth 5 is quickly gaining traction, with Apple following Samsung’s Galaxy S8 range by introducing Bluetooth 5 with the newly announced iPhone 8 and iPhone X. You probably have questions.
 Luckily, we have answers.
 Here’s all you need to know.

-The new standard, released for use back in December, promises quadrupled range compared to Bluetooth 4.2.
-That means the Galaxy S8 can be up to 800 feet away from compatible headphones, speakers and fitness trackers while maintaining connectivity.
+The new Bluetooth standard, released for use back in December 2016, promises quadrupled range compared to Bluetooth 4.2.
+Cutting-edge devices like the iPhone X and Galaxy S8 are the first to the party and can now be up to 800 feet away from compatible headphones, speakers and fitness trackers while maintaining connectivity.

 Bluetooth 5.0 also promises twice the data transfer speed of the previous version.